UnnGledje/Portfolio-Project-/README.md

   To visualize and analyze the data I choose Amazon Quicksight.
 It's a tool that makes it very easy to display and sort your data.

+ # Additional Notes

+   This project is easy to scale up, either by adding more devices or more API calls.
+   IoT Core is configured in such a way that more devices can be added and DynamoDB can scale as needed.
+   The Lambda function can either be configured to make multiple api calls or to have multiple lambda functions perform.